Dechtman Wealth Management | March 26, 2024

 One option is to simply contribute the maximum amount to your traditional 401k and then roll the funds into a Roth IRA when you retire.
 This approach isn’t quite as good as the mega backdoor Roth because you will owe taxes on the money when you retire.
 However, when a mega backdoor Roth IRA isn’t in play, this alternative offers a way to get money into a Roth IRA.

-The mega backdoor Roth IRA is a great way for high-income earners to get money into a Roth IRA if your company’s 401k plan allows for it.
+The mega backdoor Roth IRA is a way for high-income earners to get money into a Roth IRA if your company’s 401k plan allows for it.
 If not, there are other ways to get money into a Roth IRA.

 Connect with an advisor at Dechtman Wealth Management to unlock the Mega Backdoor Roth IRA and explore other creative solutions that will have your retirement ready.